mik3caprio/food-fiddle/README.md

 `git clone git@github.com:mik3cap/food-fiddle.git`

-Read through all of the directory structures to get a feel for the data.
-There are README files in each directory explaining further how to get set up to work with the data.
+Read through all of the directory structures to get a feel for the data and our process.
+There are README files in each directory explaining further how to get set up to work with datasets.
 If you find data sources that we do not have that you believe are useful, please add them, but PLEASE follow the naming conventions we are using for files.
-It's vital that we maintain consistency there even though we are using git and Github for source and data control.
+It's vital that we maintain consistency even though we are using git and Github for source and data control.
 We need to avoid namespace collisions so that people don't lose their work or have to perform painful merges or rebases when they pull from the repo.

-Check out the wiki link below "pull requests" at the top right sidebar of this page.
-Read through it to understand more about what the project is about, and use it to discuss our goals, ask questions, and help us provide answers.
+Again, first check out the wiki link below "pull requests" at the top right sidebar of this page.
+Read through it to understand more about what the project is about, and use it to discuss our goals, ask questions, and help us find and provide solutions to the problem of foodborne illness.

 Thank you for taking an interest in the work ahead - together we can make a difference, preventing sickness and saving lives!